markc/alsa/lib/md/Asynchronous_Playback_(Howto).md

     snd_pcm_hw_params_set_buffer_size_near (pcm_handle, hw_params, &buffer_size);
     snd_pcm_hw_params_set_period_size_near (pcm_handle, hw_params, &period_size, NULL);

-Both of these take the size in bytes.
+Both of these take the size in frames.
 The period size is what I described earlier in the section about interleaved and non-interleaved.
-Besides specifying the size in bytes you can also specify them in nanoseconds using the hardware parameters buffer\_time and period\_time.
+Besides specifying the size in frames you can also specify them in nanoseconds using the hardware parameters buffer\_time and period\_time.

 There's a whole lot of other hardware variables you can alter, but